Australia has been fighting in wars for most of its

 made by the Australian government.
 Thus, almost 100

 two years after the foundation of the AWRS to

 was named the "Australian War Memorial", and it

 was founded during 1919.

-Today if we take a look from above, the memorial
+Today, if we want to look at everything from above,

-is comprised of three parts, one of which is the
+the memorial is comprised of three parts, one of